Forbu/marketopen/README.md

-# marketopen : the free decentrelize market
+# marketopen : the free decentrelized market
 no fee, no pub, no owner and totally open-source.

 Marketopen is open-source / free market plateform based on the ethereum blockchain platform.